iOmega8561/containerfiles/xrdp-server/README.md

-# Remote Desktop (openbox flavour)
+# Remote Desktop (multi-flavour)
-This container/image is based upon the official Alpine Linux image and packs a basic, ready to use, openbox desktop with a pre-configured xrdp daemon.
+This container/image is based upon the official Alpine Linux image and packs a basic, ready to use, desktop with a pre-configured xrdp daemon.

 It exposes port 3389 by default.
 To connect with a Remote Desktop client, use the default credentials:

 USERNAME: default
-PASSWORD: alpinerdp
+PASSWORD: the-password-you-set

-It is possible to change the password prior to building the container by editing the Containerfile.
+At build time a target must be explicitly set.
+Available target (at the moment) are: XFCE4, OPENBOX

 Once built, simply run the container with the following command